-Linear projects on sites without restrictions that create one or more acres of net new impervious surfaces shall capture and retain onsite 1.1 inches of runoff from the net new impervious surfaces.
+Linear projects on sites without restrictions that create one or more acres of new and/or fully reconstructed impervious surfaces must capture and retain onsite the larger of: 1.0 inches of runoff from the net increase in impervious surface - or 0.5 inches of runoff from the new and/or fully reconstructed impervious surfaces.

-If the performance goal is not feasible and/or is not allowed for a proposed project, then the project proposer must implement the flexible treatment options, as shown in the BCWMC Design Sequence Flow Chart in Appendix A. Net new impervious surface calculations will be based on the street surface from back of curb to back of curb; trails/sidewalks (as noted in Section 6.0) and driveways are not included in the net new impervious surface calculations.
+If the performance goal is not feasible and/or is not allowed for a proposed project, then the project proposer must implement the flexible treatment options, as shown in the BCWMC Design Sequence Flow Chart in Appendix A. New and/or fully reconstructed impervious surface calculations will be based on the street surface from back of curb to back of curb; disconnected trails/sidewalks (as noted in Section 6.0) and driveways are not included in the new and/or fully reconstructed impervious surface calculations.